SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 A subdomain is a domain division.
 Every domain, regardless of company size, can be subdivided.
 We separate the total complexity of the company's domain into smaller segments by doing so.

 There are three types of subdomains: Core, Supporting, Generic.
 The Core subdomain is where we must put our best efforts.
 The Supporting subdomain complements the main domain.
-The Generic subdomain is typically a ready-made solution.
+The Generic subdomain typically can be supported by ready-made commercial or open-source software or services.

 ### Core Domain

 The core domain is where we want to excel as a business and our specific skills here really differentiate us from the rest of the market.
 It is so critical and fundamental to the business that it gives you a competitive advantage and is a foundational concept behind the business.

 DDD advocates modeling based on the reality of business as relevant to your use cases.
-It describes independent problem areas as Bounded Contexts (each Bounded Context correlates to a microservice), and emphasizes a common language to talk about these problems.
+It describes independent problem areas as Bounded Contexts (each Bounded Context usually correlates to a microservice or a module within a well-structured monolith), and emphasizes a common language to talk about these problems.

 The core domain gives you a competitive advantage and is a foundational concept behind the business.